wechaty/wechaty/README.md

 If you use chrome instead of phantomjs, you should make sure:

 1. chrome is installed
-1. if you are under linux, set headless right for `Xvfb`
+1. if you are under Linux, set headless right for `Xvfb`

 * [Running a GUI application in a Docker container](https://linuxmeerkat.wordpress.com/2014/10/17/running-a-gui-application-in-a-docker-container/)

 Then you are set.

 ## Install to Cloud9 IDE
-[Cloud9 IDE](https://c9.io/) is Google Docs for Code, which is my favourite IDE today.
+[Cloud9 IDE](https://c9.io/) is Google Docs for Code, which is my favorite IDE today.
 Almost all my wechaty development is based on Cloud9.

-> Cloud9 IDE written in JavaScript, uses Node.js on the back-end.
-It uses Docker containers for its workspaces, and hosted on Google Compute Engine.
+> Cloud9 IDE written in JavaScript uses Node.js on the back-end.
+It uses Docker containers for its workspaces and hosted on Google Compute Engine.

 ### 1. Open in Cloud9 IDE